 Adults are not the only ones who can reap the benefits of mindfulness.
 College students have also experienced incredible positive impacts resulting from the practice of mindfulness.

-Problems with alcohol are more prevalent in college students than many other populations and can lead to serious issues with both academic progress and a more broad range of outcomes.
+Problems with alcohol are more prevalent in college students than many other populations and can lead to serious issues with both academic progress and life in general.
 Mindfulness may be an effective tool for addressing this issue, as it has been negatively linked with alcohol problems and can help students deal with the stress that may prompt drinking in this population (Bodenlos, Noonan, & Wells, 2013).

-Mindfulness has also shown to be an important link between the depressive symptoms that spring from alcohol-related problems and the incidence of drinking to cope in college students (Bravo, Pearson, Stevens, & Henson, 2016).
+Mindfulness has also been shown to be an important link between the depressive symptoms that spring from alcohol-related problems and the incidence of drinking to cope in college students (Bravo, Pearson, Stevens, & Henson, 2016).
 College students who practice or have practiced mindfulness were less likely to experience depression stemming from the use of alcohol to cope with their problems.

-Another study on drinking in college students found that the more mindful students are engaged in lower rates of problematic drinking, especially those proficient in acting with awareness and nonjudging (Vinci, Spears, Peltier, & Copeland, 2016).
+Another study on drinking in college students found that those who practice mindfulness are engaged in lower rates of problematic drinking, especially those proficient in acting with awareness and nonjudging (Vinci, Spears, Peltier, & Copeland, 2016).

 The effects of mindfulness on the likelihood of drinking may be due in part to the impact of mindfulness on self-control.
 College students who participated in mindfulness-based stress reduction (MBSR) reported enhanced self-control and vitality, among other outcomes (Canby, Cameron, Calhoun, & Buchanan, 2015).

 Similarly, a study on mindfulness and emotion regulation in college students found that higher levels of mindfulness predicted better regulation of emotions and suppression of thoughts (MacDonald & Baxter, 2016).
 Better self-regulation and self-control contribute to the more effective positive inhibition of destructive behaviors and, in turn, greater psychological well-being.